-Former Alabama governor attempts comeback on social media
+Scandal-tarnished ex-governor touts record on new website

 - Woman helps man short on cash, finds out he's Keith Urban

+“I love serving the people of Alabama.
+The greatest honor of my life was serving as governor.
+I enjoyed public service in the House for eight years and then as governor,” he added.

+The site so far does not appear to address Bentley’s resignation last year in a cloud of scandal.

-Bentley resigned last year while facing an ethics investigation and calls for his impeachment.
-The actions against him were prompted by allegations that he had an affair with a top aide.
+Bentley stepped down while facing both an ethics investigation and calls for his impeachment in the Alabama Legislature.
+The actions against him were prompted largely by allegations that he had an affair with a top aide.

 The governor agreed to step down and plead guilty to misdemeanor campaign-finance violations.
+His resignation came the same day that lawmakers opened impeachment hearings.

+Posts on the Facebook page drew a mix of positive and negative comments.
+“Go away,” one commenter wrote.

+Since leaving public office, Bentley has returned to his dermatology practice in Tuscaloosa.